privacybydesign/irma-documentation/docs/irma-frontend.md

 As second parameter `payload` can be added to the transition.
 The payload can then be accessed by all other plugins as it is one of the parameters of the `stateChange` method.
 When requesting a `finalTransition`, the state machine will be locked in the new state.
 From then no transitions can be made anymore.
 For a `finalTransition` the potential `newState` must be in the list of possible end states.
-Otherwise an error is returned.
+Otherwise, an error is returned.
 After a `finalTransition` the `close` method of the plugin is called to close the plugin's state.
 This method should return a Promise which resolves when the plugin finishes closing.
 When the `close` Promises of all plugins are resolved, the promise returned by the `start` method of `IrmaCore` will resolve or reject (depending on the